 Handling Arguments in Named Routes

-Moreover, you can receive and process arguments in your destination screens:
+Receive and process arguments in your destination screens:

 class ProfileScreen extends StatelessWidget {